julian-garcia/my-trivia/README.md

 Incorrect answer being correctly identified
-Category icon class corresponds to question category Question has not already been asked previously Relevant guess displayed after incorrect attempt Category scores add up to total score
+Category icon class corresponds to question category Question has not already been asked previously
+Score calculation is correct
+Category scores add up to total score
-Previous question/answer selected for rendering
-Top n scorers identified for the leaderboard
+Previous question/answer is accessible for rendering Top n scorers identified for the leaderboard

 # APIs